Wenona School: Campus

-Mathematics, Modern History, Music 1, Music 2, Personal Development, Health and Physical Education (PDHPE), Physics, Senior Science, Software Design and Development, Studies of Religion (1 and 2 unit), Textiles and Design, Visual Arts and Visual Design (non-ATAR).

-Extension courses are available in mathematics, English, Music, History and Languages.
-Girls may also study HSC languages through the Open High School or the Saturday School of Community Languages.

-Enrichment and extension, including some subject acceleration and university Distinction courses, are available to students who will benefit, along with a residential HSC study camp for Year 12 girls and a range of cultural exchange programs.

 Co-curriculum

-Music
+Music and performing arts

-Music is compulsory in a number of junior and middle school years and for elective music students in Year 9 to Year 12.
+Music is compulsory in a number of junior and middle school years and for elective music students in Years 9 to 12.
 Music groups include vocal ensemble, senior choir, middle school choir, junior choir, infants choir, contemporary vocal group and petite voices.
 There are three rock bands which perform in an annual rock concert combining dance, vocals and instrumental music.
-The school also offers wind symphony, concert band, stage band, brass ensembles, flute, clarinet and saxophone ensembles as well as string groups such as camerata and the red hot celli peppers.
-Wenona also has an orchestra.
+The school also offers wind symphony, concert band, stage band, brass ensembles, flute, clarinet, and saxophone ensembles as well as string groups and an orchestra.

-The school runs a musical in both the senior and junior school which alternates with the Performing Arts Showcase every second year.
-Musicals have included the Wizard of Oz, Footloose, Kiss Me Kate, Little Shop of Horrors, The Pajama Game, The Boyfriend, Guys and Dolls and Kismet as well as High School Musical.
-Other concerts include an annual choral concert, ensemble concert, carol service, rock concert, elective music concerts and other events throughout the year.
+The school runs a musical in both the senior and junior school, which alternates with the Performing Arts Showcase every second year.
+Musicals have included The Wizard of Oz, Kiss Me Kate, Little Shop of Horrors,High School Musical, Charlie and the Chocolate Factory and others.
+Other concerts include an annual choral concert, ensemble concert, carol service, rock concert, elective music concerts, and other events throughout the year.

+Independent Theatre still operates in the building opened as the Coliseum Theatre in 1939, now run by Wenona School.
+The theatre provides the students a venue for the performing arts, as well as being a community facility.

 Sport

 Co-curricular sport is not compulsory at Wenona; however, students are encouraged to participate in competitive sport on Saturday mornings and at carnivals.
-Wenona teams participate in the competitions run by the Independent Primary School Heads of Australia (IPSHA) for primary students, and the Independent Girls' Schools Sporting Association (IGSSA) for those in the secondary school.
+Wenona teams participate in the competitions run by the Independent Primary School Heads of Australia (IPSHA) for primary students, and the Independent Girls' Schools Sporting Association (IGSA) for those in the Senior School.

-Sports offered to junior students (Years 4 to 6) through IPSHA include: Hockey/Minkey, Softball/Tee-ball/Modball, Netball, Tennis, Athletics, Swimming, Diving and Gymnastics.
-Primary girls may also compete in Skiing and Snowboarding through a separate interschool competition.
+Sports offered to junior students (Years 4 to 6) through IPSHA include: Basketball, Football, Hockey/Minkey, Touch Football, Netball, Tennis, Athletics, Swimming, Water Polo and Gymnastics.
+Junior Schools girls may also compete in Skiing, Snowboarding and AFL through a separate interschool competition.

-Through the IGSSA competition, secondary students may participate in: Rhythmic gymnastics, Artistic gymnastics, Athletics, Cricket, Cross country, Waterpolo, Diving, Swimming, Hockey, Tennis, Netball, and Softball.
-External to IGSSA, Wenona students may also participate in Equestrian, Indoor hockey, Indoor soccer, Fencing, skiing, and snowboarding and Touch football.
+Through the IGSA competition, Senior School students may participate in: Rhythmic gymnastics, Artistic gymnastics, Athletics, Basketball, Cricket, Cross country, Waterpolo, Diving, Swimming, Hockey, Tennis, Touch Football and Netball.
+External to IGSA, Wenona students may also participate in AFL, Equestrian, Indoor hockey, Indoor soccer, Fencing, skiing, snowboarding and Touch football.

+STEM

+In 2015, Wenona became the first girls’ school in NSW to offer Engineering Studies as an HSC subject.
+A year later, Wenona launched the Stage 5 STEM Elective, a two-year course for Years 9 and 10.

 Notable alumnae

-Alumnae of Woodstock/Wenona are known as Old Girls or Wenonians, and may choose to join the school's alumni association, the Wenonians Inc. Some notable Wenonians include:
+Alumnae of Woodstock/Wenona are known as Old Girls or Wenonians, and may choose to join the school's alumni association, the Wenonians Inc. Notable Wenonians include: